Cowboy candy. Pickled jalapeños.

 The little thai chilis are standard here for home growing, the ones that point upward on the bush and ripen from green through purple to red.
 They are great for heat and we use them for thai – style dishes like Tom Yam.

-The jalapeños are deceptive.
+Jalapeños are a much larger chilli, and they hang down from the stem.
 They are fleshy like a capsicum, and a good size, but quite hot.
-One jalapeño is about right for one person, to our taste, as long as they are seeded.
+One jalapeño is about right for one person in a meal to our taste, as long as they are seeded.

 The plants are bearing well.
 The custom seems to be to eat jalapeños green, and they sit green on the plant for a long time.
 The red ones are also good though.